 Spread the mixture on top of the bread and broil in your oven like garlic bread until bubbly and toasted.
 Every mixture is delicious, and different depending on what you have in your refrigerator.
 You can’t really make a mistake.
 From my experience, it’s a winner for friends and family.
 This bread makes a good side dish when you’re having a bowl of soup or a salad and it’s a great accompaniment to a whole meal.
 Goes great with grilled meats, ribs and fish.

-Make rice or pasta salad
+Upcycle by making rice or pasta salad

 If you have left over rice, rice pilaf or pasta from a previous meal, make a tasty salad with them.
 Here’s how.